rchain/architecture-docs/contracts/contract-design.rst

-Executing in parallel with a number of other processes, :code:`Contract1` is prompted to send a value, :code:`v`, on the channel :code:`address` i.e. the address of :code:`Contract2`.
-If :code:`Contract1` has no value to send, then it is blocked.
-If :code:`Contract2` has not received a value, then it is blocked and the continuation is not triggered.
-Thus, :code:`Contract1` and :code:`Contract2` may execute asynchronously and in parallel.
+Executing in parallel with a number of other processes, an external actor prompts :code:`Contract1` to send a value, :code:`v`, on the channel :code:`address` i.e. the address of :code:`Contract2`.
+If :code:`Contract1` has no value to send, it blocks.
+If :code:`Contract2` has not received a value, it blocks and the continuation is not triggered.

 Transactions
 -------------------------------------------------------------

-How do transaction semantics fit into our description of contracts? **From the process level, a transaction is an acknowledgment that two agents have successfully exchanged a message over a channel.**
+How do transaction semantics fit into our description of contracts? **From the process level, a transaction is an acknowledgment that a message has been "witnessed" at a channel**

-Messages themselves are virtual objects, but the pre-state and post-state of a contract, referring to the states before and after a message is sent by one agent and received by another, are verified and written to blockchain storage.
+Messages themselves are virtual objects, but the pre-state and post-state of a contract, referring to the states before and after a message is sent by one agent and witnessed by another, are recorded an timestamped in storage, also known (in a moral sense) as the "blockchain".

 Message passing is an atomic operation.
-Either a message is transmitted, or it is not, and only the successful transmission of a message qualifies as a verifiable transaction that can be included in a block.
+Either a message is witnessed, or it is not, and only the successful witnessing of a message qualifies as a verifiable transaction that can be included in a block.
 Examples hitherto depict atomic protocols, but full-bodied applications may spawn, send, and receive on ten’s of thousand’s of channels at runtime.
-Hence, when a resource is transferred from one agent to another, even in larger systems, there is record of when and where it went.
+Hence, when the value of some resource is altered and witnessed by a process, there is record of when and where it was witnessed by what agent.
 This implementation is consistent with an interpretation of data as a linear resource.

 .. figure:: ../img/10156345.png